Fiserv/verifynow/docs/getting-started.md

 Whenever Fiserv receives a user via SSL Secure Messaging, the user’s profile is registered in the Fiserv ePayments database.
 The profile establishes a unique identifier called <>.

 <!-- theme: info -->
-> #### Note
->
-> A unique TransferNow user is defined by last name, social security number, and date of birth.
+> :memo: **Note:** A unique TransferNow user is defined by last name, social security number, and date of birth.
 All users with matching information for these fields are considered the same user in TransferNow.

 When a user is passed to Fiserv with an identifier that already exists in the Fiserv ePayments database, Fiserv treats them as a returning user.
 If the identifier does not exist, then Fiserv treats them as a new user, and registers the profile in the Fiserv ePayments database.